owebeeone/sdax/SDAX_DAG_MODE.md

 Wave 2: [D]           # depends_on=(1,) - depends on B
 ```

+Note: The current analyzer typically emits one task per wave.
+Conceptually, this example shows that B and E become available after wave 0; in analyzer output they would appear as two independent waves whose dependencies both include wave 0, and they can run in parallel.

 With precise wave dependencies tracked, parallel execution is:
 1. Execute wave 0: [A]
 2. When wave 0 completes → execute wave 1: [B, E] **in parallel**